The brand is a visual description of your business. It sells the service and product that the company delivers.

 A brand must be visually pleasing, but it must also follow important design rules to be functional.
-A good brand must have harmony, simplicity, alignment, be timeless, monochromatic, be applicable on various platforms, have pregnancy, and respect the basic principles of design.
+A good brand must have harmony, simplicity, alignment, be timeless, monochromatic, be applicable on various platforms, and respect the basic principles of design.

 A brand is not just a design, but a collection of various ideas and aspects about a person or company, a brand with strategically thought out and well-developed concepts is synonymous with a strong and successful brand.

-The Japanese Sony mixed the word "sonus" in Latin, which means "sound", with the Japanese expression "sonny", which in the 1950s described a young man who was "intelligent and presentable."
+Founded in Japan, "Sony" mixes the word "sonus" in Latin, which means "sound", with the Japanese expression "sonny", which in the 1950s described a young man who was "intelligent and presentable."